Stroke-Death-A3/TemuBuku/README.md

 ### Linux
 1. Clone the repository
-2. Navigate to the source directory:
+2. Navigate to the source directory :

    ```bash
    cd src